dventura3/system-design/README.md

 Consistency means that all clients see the same data at the same time, no matter which node they connect to.
 For this to happen, whenever data is written to one node, it must be instantly forwarded or replicated across all the nodes in the system before the write is deemed "successful".

+For example, different clients connect to different nodes, and the data must be replicated or forwarded to other nodes in the system.
+A practical example of it is, for instance, a social media platform like Facebook, which shows total friends in a user’s own profile, and in other connection’s profiles, it shows some mutual connections.
+So when an account is added or deleted from a mutual connection’s database in a database stored in India, it takes some time to reflect in a database replica stored in the United States.

 ### Availability

 Availability means that any client making a request for data gets a response, even if one or more nodes are down.

 ### Partition tolerance

-Partition tolerance means the system continues to work despite message loss or partial failure.
+Partition tolerance (also said "partitioning") means the system continues to work despite message loss or partial failure.
 A system that is partition-tolerant can sustain any amount of network failure that doesn't result in a failure of the entire network.
 Data is sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.

-## Consistency-Availability Tradeoff
+## Consistency-Availability-Partitioning Tradeoff

-We live in a physical world and can't guarantee the stability of a network, so distributed databases must choose Partition Tolerance (P).
-This implies a tradeoff between Consistency (C) and Availability (A).
+We live in a physical world and can't guarantee the stability of a network, so distributed databases must choose a tradeoff between Partition Tolerance (P), Consistency (C) and Availability (A).

 ### CA database